DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 - Toggle: If the member doesn't already have the role, then it will be added.
 If the member does already have the role, then it will be removed.
 - Add role: If the member doesn't already have the role, then it will be added.
 If the member does already have the role, then this action does nothing.
 - Remove role: If the member already has the role, then it will be removed.
 If the member doesn't already have the role, then this action does nothing.

+### Add Role Temporarily

+Check this box if you want Sentry to automatically remove the role from the member after a prescribed time has elapsed.
+Once checked, a box will appear for you to enter the time after which you want Sentry to remove the role.

+If the behavior of this action is Toggle and Sentry removes the role because the member already had the role when the rule was triggered, then this option has no effect.

 ### Respect Role Hierarchy